kordc/sd-imbalance/README.md

 This README focuses on `uv run` approach.
 For more information please follow [uv documentation](https://docs.astral.sh/uv/)

+## Generating data
+To generate data please use provided scripts.
+Note, that a folder with generated samples should have a consistent naming strategy - `CLASSNAME_(...).jpg`.
+For more information please refer to [README](scripts/README.md).

 ## Training
 To train the model with the default configuration (defined in config/config.yaml), run: